-Sandwiched in between Ontario’s Algonquin Park and Quebec’s Réserve Faunique La Vérendrye is the upper Ottawa valley, the core of the traditional homeland of the indigenous people known to us as the Algonquins.
-An early source of beaver pelts for the fur trade, from the early 1800’s onwards it became a region associated with the lumber industry.
-In time hunting and fishing camps were added to the Canadian Shield landscape.
-In the past generation or two it has also attracted other visitors, including those with canoes strapped on top of their vehicles and with back seats filled with gear, canoe packs, and enough food for a week or two of downriver adventure.
+Sandwiched between Ontario’s Algonquin Park and Quebec’s Réserve Faunique La Vérendrye is the upper Ottawa Valley, the core of the traditional homeland of the indigenous people known to us as the Algonquins.
+It was an early source of beaver pelts for the fur trade, but from the early 1800s onwards, it became a region associated with the lumber industry.
+In time, hunting and fishing camps were added to the Canadian Shield landscape.
+In the past generation or two, it has also attracted other visitors, including those with canoes strapped on top of their vehicles and with back seats filled with gear, canoe packs, and enough food for a week or two of downriver adventure.

-Hap Wilson’s 1993 guide-book Rivers of the Upper Ottawa Valley: Myth, Magic, and Adventure (and a 2004 reprint) was my introduction to the various possible canoe trips in the region.
-As well as information about some rivers on the Ontario side, the book has a chapter on each of the three great canoe tripping rivers that tumble down to the Ottawa River from the boreal Shield on the Quebec side – the Dumoine, the Noire, and the Coulonge.
-The book has been sitting on my bookshelf for over a decade waiting for my full attention!
+Hap Wilson’s 1993 guidebook Rivers of the Upper Ottawa Valley: Myth, Magic, and Adventure (and a 2004 reprint) was my introduction to the various possible canoe trips in the region.
+As well as information about some rivers on the Ontario side, the book has a chapter on each of the three great canoe-tripping rivers that tumble down to the Ottawa River from the boreal Shield on the Quebec side – the Dumoine, the Noire, and the Coulonge.
+The book has sat on my bookshelf for over a decade, waiting for my full attention!

-Sometimes called “The Three Sisters”, these three rivers have attracted paddlers keen on whitewater play and the feel of wilderness over the past few decades.
-Since the mid-1980’s the rivers are no longer used for logging runs.
-Looking at the Google satellite images of the region and you can see that logging still continues with the rough logging roads taking the place of the fast-moving waters of the springtime rivers.
-These same roads also provide paddlers with shuttle access to various points on the river of their choice.
+Sometimes called “The Three Sisters,” these three rivers have attracted paddlers keen on whitewater play, and wilderness feel over the past few decades.
+Since the mid-1980s, the rivers have no longer been used for logging runs.
+Looking at the Google satellite images of the region, you can see that logging continues with the rough logging roads taking the place of the fast-moving waters of the springtime rivers.
+These same roads also give paddlers shuttle access to various points on the river of their choice.

 Why The Coulonge?

-The length of the river was for us a major attraction.
-Of the Three Sisters it is the longest.
-Our 271-kilometer paddle started in La Vérendrye Park (officially named La Réserve Faunique La Vérendrye) where Highway 117 passes by Lac Larouche.
-Lac au Barrage, the official headwaters of the river system, is about ten kilometers to the west of the put-in at the boat launch on Lac Larouche.
-La Vérendrye Road #28 takes you from Hwy 117 to a put-in on Lac Au Barrage if you would rather start right at the headwaters.
+The length of the river was, for us, a major attraction.
+Of the Three Sisters, it is the longest.
+Our 271-kilometer paddle started in La Vérendrye Park (officially named La Réserve Faunique La Vérendrye), where Highway 117 passes by Lac Larouche.
+Lac au Barrage, the official headwaters of the river system, is about ten kilometers west of the put-in at the boat launch on Lac Larouche.
+La Vérendrye Road #28 takes you from Hwy 117 to a put-in on Lac Au Barrage if you would rather start at the headwaters.

 Another positive feature is the 260-meter (850 feet) drop that the Coulonge makes from its headwaters in Lac Au Barrage to the Grand Chute just before Fort Coulonge on the Ottawa River.
 It has extensive sections of fast water and swifts (estimated at 52 kilometers by Wilson) and 69 runnable rapids (70% of which Wilson grades as Class I).
 Given that the more technical rapids are easy to portage around, the Coulonge makes for an excellent river to introduce “newbies” to the adrenaline-pumping aspect of canoe tripping.

-Yet one more “plus” was this – the portages themselves are mostly around ledge-type rapids and as a result they tend to be short.
-Again, Wilson’s estimate for the total portage distance if all 19 are done is a mere 3.5 kilometers.
+Yet one more “plus” was this: the portages are mostly around ledge-type rapids, so they tend to be short.
+Again, Wilson’s estimate for the total portage distance, if all 19 are done, is a mere 3.5 kilometers.
 This makes the Coulonge a relative piece of cake compared to, for example, the 16 kilometers of portage trail (and 32 kilometers of actual walking!) we had to deal with on our 350-kilometer trip around the perimeter of Wabakimi Provincial Park.

-Of interest to us since our immersion in the world of Canadian Shield pictographs some three years ago is this – this region is the traditional heartland of the Anishinaabe people known to us as the Algonquins.
-With their great river as the core – they called it the Kitchi Sibi but to us it is the Ottawa – their traditional territories reached inland on the various tributaries that make up the Kitchi Sibi watershed.
+Of interest to us since our immersion in the world of Canadian Shield pictographs some three years ago is this – the region is the traditional heartland of the Anishinaabe people known to us as the Algonquins.
+With their great river as the spine – they called it the Kitchi Sibi (or Sipi), but we know it as the Ottawa – their traditional territories reached inland on the various tributaries that make up the Kitchi Sibi watershed.
 The Coulonge is right in the center of that world.

-They were among the first indigenous peoples whom Champlain met in his exploration of the lands up the St. Laurence from Kebec.
-In a map from 1634 Champlain labelled the great river which runs through their lands La Rivière des Algoumequins and noted their presence on both sides of this river.
-Before contact with the Europeans in the early 1600’s this hunter/gatherer culture may have numbered some 3000 to 6000.
+They were among the first indigenous peoples Champlain met while exploring the lands up the St. Laurence River from Quebec.
+In a map from 1634, Champlain labelled the great river, which runs through their lands, La Rivière des Algoumequins and noted their presence on both sides of this river.
+Before contact with the Europeans in the early 1600s, this hunter/gatherer culture may have numbered 3000 to 6000.
 (Estimates seem to vary wildly.)
-Apparently the term Algoumequins or Algonquins derives from what Champlain heard when he asked his Micmac hosts who they were.
+The terms Algoumequins or Algonquins derive from what Champlain heard when he asked his Micmac hosts who they were.
 The term translates as “they are our allies” in their Algonquian language.